JonLamy/tp/docs/DeveloperGuide.md

 * `find m/` —  Finds tasks in the TaskList by their module
 * `findc n/` —  Finds contacts in the AddressBook by their name
 * `findc m/` —  Finds contacts in the AddressBook by their module
+* `findc ts/` —  Finds contacts in the AddressBook by a specified task

 Examples of command use:
 - `find n/ quiz` - Find all tasks containing the word "quiz"
 - `find m/ CS1101S` - Find all tasks belonging to CS1101S
 - `findc n/ Tan` - Find all contacts with names containing "Tan"
 - `findc m/ CS1101S` - Find all contacts taking CS1101S
+- `findc ts/ 3` - Find all contacts that take the same module that the task at index 3 belongs to

 ![Sample result of a find command](images/FindContactExample.png)